okayenu/git-tutorial/PROGRESS.md

 ## 2025-09-08 2:17 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Test]** Write stub test for Resize Images to 32x32 for Transfer Learning to define expected behavior

+## 2025-09-08 3:38 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Debug]** Verify dev environment: imports, paths, configs for Resize Images to 32x32 for Transfer Learning